Wyzko/Projects/Traffic_Signs_Classification/README.md

 The aim of this project is to discover the technics for pattern recognition by the study of the traffic signs classification.

-The application was developed with Python 2.7, OpenCV 3, numpy and Mathplotlib.
+The application was developed with Python 2.7, OpenCV 3, numpy and Matplotlib.

 ### Files
 The only file of this project is classification.py.
 It contains all the code for the classification of traffic signs.